Sources for Organ Donation

 Kidneys can be donated by either a deceased donor or a living donor.
-The Inova Kidney and Pancreas Transplant Center also performs pancreas transplants from deceased donors.
-Our patients may have a combined kidney/pancreas transplant (K/P) or a pancreas after kidney transplant (PAK).
+We also perform pancreas transplants from deceased donors, combined kidney/pancreas transplants (K/P) and pancreas after kidney transplants (PAK).

 Deceased Donor Information

 Whenever the family members of a terminally ill patient make the decision to donate their loved one's organs, the Washington Regional Transplant Community (WRTC), our area's local organ procurement organization, performs tests which help determine which organs can be donated.

 If a kidney and/or pancreas is to be donated, WRTC alerts the local transplant centers.
 An algorithm is used to determine which patients on the transplant waitlists are best suited for this organ.
 The following information is used to create a list of patients for each organ offer: